-Other (income) expense (income) primarily consists of interest costs associated with the financing agreements Credit Agreement the Company put in place entered into in April 2022, changes in fair value of derivative financial instruments, and interest income earned on cash and cash equivalents that were comprised primarily of money market funds.
-Interest expense may increase in the future as our loans provided under the Credit Agreement are subject to floating interest rates following our December 2023 amendment to the Credit Agreement and, if we meet additional required milestones, and we may draw down additional funds under the financing agreements.
-Credit Agreement.
+Other (income) expense primarily consists of interest costs associated with the Credit Agreement the Company entered into in April 2022, changes in fair value of derivative financial instruments, and interest income earned on cash and cash equivalents that were comprised primarily of money market funds.

+Interest expense may increase in the future as our loans provided under the Credit Agreement are subject to floating interest rates following our December 2023 amendment to the Credit Agreement and, if we meet required milestones, we may draw down additional funds under the Credit Agreement.